Provenge ratings & reviews

 They need to know if you have any of these conditions:

-• an unusual or allergic reaction to sipuleucel-T, other medicines, foods, dyes, or preservatives
+• An unusual or allergic reaction to sipuleucel-T, other medications, foods, dyes, or preservatives

 What may interact with this medication?